Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Preston - West recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Preston-West has averaged approximately 49 new dwelling approvals annually over the past five financial years, totalling 248 homes.
-As of FY-26, 23 approvals have been recorded.
-The average population increase per year for each dwelling built in Preston-West between FY-21 and FY-25 was 0.9 people, indicating that new supply has kept pace with or exceeded demand.
-The average construction cost value of new properties is $341,000.
+Preston-West averaged approximately 49 new dwelling approvals annually over the past five financial years, totalling 248 homes.
+As of FY-26, 24 approvals have been recorded.
+On average, 0.9 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating that new supply has kept pace with or exceeded demand.
+The average construction value of new properties was $341,000.

-In the current financial year, there have been $7.7 million in commercial approvals, suggesting Preston-West's residential character.
+In FY-26, there have been $7.7 million in commercial approvals, suggesting the area's residential character.
 Compared to Greater Melbourne, Preston-West records significantly lower building activity, 51.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-New development consists of 28.0% detached houses and 72.0% attached dwellings, reflecting a trend towards denser development that provides accessible entry options appealing to downsizers, investors, and entry-level buyers.
+New development consists of 28.0% detached houses and 72.0% attached dwellings, reflecting a trend towards denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
 This represents a considerable change from the current housing mix, which is currently 60.0% houses.
-With around 293 people per dwelling approval, Preston-West shows a developing market with future projections estimating an addition of 5,402 residents by 2041 (based on the latest AreaSearch quarterly estimate).
+Preston-West has around 293 people per dwelling approval, indicating characteristics of a low density area.

 Frequently Asked Questions - Development